EmrullahCelk/PySpark/README.md

 1. Clone <a href="https://github.com/EmrullahCelk/PySpark.git">the project</a>
 2. Install PySpark
-3. Run Jupyter Notebook.
-4. Open the `pyspark_for_beginners.ipynb` file.
+3. Open the `pyspark_for_beginners.ipynb` file.
-5. Execute the notebook cells sequentially to observe PySpark operations.
+4. Execute the notebook cells sequentially to observe PySpark operations.